-Picture a white kitchen with black stainless steel appliances— the ultimate contrast.
-The appliances can make your space appear smaller and crowded depending on the individual units’ proximity to each other.
+White cabinetry can work with black appliances; you just need to make sure that hardware matches Picture a white kitchen with black stainless steel appliances-- the ultimate contrast.
+The appliances can make your space appear smaller and crowded depending on the individual units' proximity to each other.
 Unless you add in some matching accents, the difference may be too big to mesh together.
-Try a dark counter top to create a smoother transition from the dark to the light and spread the dark color out more, so it’s not concentrated in a few points.
+Try a dark counter top to create a smoother transition from the dark to the light and spread the dark color out more, so it's not concentrated in a few points.

 This will work with any finish, but remember that not all finishes work well with every color the way stainless steel does.
 We've shown how this would look in the opposite situation with slate appliances in a white kitchen where you'd need to match the metal.

-This is the secret to why stainless steel has been such a successful color (aside from it being a more professional set-up from the common white appliance back in the day).
-Most of the handles and elements on in your kitchen will be stainless steel– it’s just the most common option and that’s what makes it match everything so well.
-It’s already sprinkled throughout your kitchen.
+This kitchen is also white and matches the light fixtures, faucet, and cabinetry handles to the slate appliances by GE for a complete kitchen design that works beautifully.
+Click to view more slate masterpieces from GE This is the secret to why stainless steel has been such a successful color (aside from it being a more professional set-up from the common white appliance back in the day).
+Most of the handles and elements on in your kitchen will be stainless steel-- it's just the most common option and that's what makes it match everything so well.
+It's already sprinkled throughout your kitchen.
 If you replaced those handles with a slate finish, the stainless steel appliances would look out of place, but the slate ones would fit perfectly.
 This tip goes for all colors and finishes.
 Cohesion is always in style and it always matches.